For more information contact:

 The F&A cost rate is multiplied by the distribution base to calculate F&A costs.
 This distribution base consists of specified direct costs which have been charged to the project.

-See the Sponsored Programs Services web site to view the current agreement for the distribution base and F&A cost rates.
-Go to:
+Select F&A Documents on the Sponsored Programs Services website to view the current agreement for the distribution base and F&A cost rates.

 Application of Current Rates